webplatform/docs/guides/the_basics_of_html/index.md

 there are exceptions: some elements do not contain either text or nested elements, for example <code>img</code>.

-An element within another element is also referred to as a “child” element.
+An element within another element is also referred to as a "child" element.
 So in the above example, <code>abbr</code> is a child of
 <code>h1</code>, which is itself a child of <code>header</code>.
 Conversely, the <code>header</code> element
-would be referred to as the “parent” of the <code>h1</code> element, which is the parent of <code>abbr</code>.
+would be referred to as the "parent" of the <code>h1</code> element, which is the parent of <code>abbr</code>.
 This parent/child concept is important, as it forms the basis of CSS (Cascading Stylesheet Specification) and is heavily used in JavaScript.

 Elements can also have attributes, which can modify the appearance and/or behaviour